 No. Local district attorneys enforce the smoking ban not the OAG.

 What is a fire safe cigarette?

 A fire-safe cigarette has a reduced propensity to burn when left unattended.
-By July 31, 2009, all cigarettes sold in Colorado or to Coloradoans must be fire safe.
+All cigarettes sold in Colorado or to Coloradoans must be fire safe.

 Who is responsible for enforcing and monitoring tobacco sales to minors?

 The Department of Revenue's Liquor Division Tobacco Enforcement Unit.